SpindlySpider/UoP-AI-CW/nn/NN-docs.md

 ![Adam LR 0.001](doc-images/adam_learning_rate_0.001.png)

-**Analysis**: Reducing learning rate to 0.001 dramatically improves stability.
-Still shows minor oscillations but no major spikes.
-Converges to similar loss as gradient descent but takes longer.
+**Analysis**: Reducing learning rate to 0.001 dramatically improves stability but can still shows minor oscillations but no major spikes.
+It converges to similar loss as gradient descent but takes longer.

 **Conclusion**: Adam **can work** with proper tuning (LR=0.001, possibly ReLU activations), but gradient descent is simpler and more reliable for this problem.